 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Some people may assume that a “healthy” burger is made without meat at all, but this recipe excites me because you get the best of both worlds.
-It’s made with lean ground beef and lentils, so you get double the amount of burgers without doubling your grocery bill.
+When you want a healthier burger that’s not vegetarian, keep this healthy burger recipe in mind.
+It’s made with lean ground beef and lentils, so you get double the amount of burgers… without doubling your grocery bill.

 ⭐⭐⭐⭐⭐ Featured Review